How to Cancel a PayPal Payment

 Every transaction also has a status, which is essentially a label that indicates the current location of your funds.

 - Pending: The transaction is under review.
 The payment will be sent to the recipient once its funding source confirms it.
 For electronic checks, approval can take up to seven business days.
-During this time, the PayPal pending payment keeps its status.
+During this time, the payment keeps its status.

 - On hold: The funds are on hold, often because a dispute has been filed or because the payment requires extra checks.
 You can find the details in a notification email PayPal will send you.